 Our Team: We are Here to Help

-We are a small, dedicated app development team that wants you to better understand your migraines and triggers.
-Everyone on the team has lived with migraines at some point in their lives.
-We are your community, and we’re here to help.
-Reach out any time with questions. [email protected].
+We want you to better understand your migraines and triggers.
+Everyone on our team has lived with migraines.
+We’re here to help.
+Reach out any time – we love questions. [email protected].

-As always — please seek the advice of a doctor for medical questions.
-Our app team cannot give medical advice.
+As always — our app team cannot give medical advice.

 Write to us [email protected]